dharmeshkakadia/jezifm.github.io/_posts/2016-05-17-hosting-dataset.markdown

 2. Upload dataset to public folder
 3. Copy Link

+_Update: dropbox doesn't allow this anymore_

 Thats it for now.
 I don't see any reason yet not to use dropbox.

 ### Site Update!

-I discovered https://opendata.socrata.com/.
-It lets you upload dataset.
+I discovered jekyll allows you to host static files via `assets` folder, which is very nice.